Baehr3/CSC207AAA/README.md

 The game displays the result: "Player X wins," "Player O wins," or "It's a draw."
 The Player is given the option to play again or exit the game.

+## Design Patterns Used
+### Observer
+An Observer is used and implemented by the view so the UseCase update the view, Observer.update() is called and the view will update the game board and display it.

+### MVC
+An MVC pattern was used where TicTacToeUseCase is the Model, TicTacToeView is the the view, and TicTacToeController is the controller

 ## Remaining Code Smells, Violations of CA/SOLID
 ### Code Smells
 Long Method - TicTacToeController.playGame() is a long method that is difficult to fix it has nested if statements